About MySQL Documentation

 All of the documentation is written in DocBook XML and then processed by various open-source tools, and custom in-house written utilities, into the various output formats.

-Some basic statistics and information about the documentation (November 2009):
+Some basic statistics and information about the documentation:

-- Most documentation is available in HTML online, HTML downloadable, PDF and EPUB formats, with the HTML collections being available in Tar/Gzip, Zip, and RPM formats.
-For the reference manual, we also provide Unix man pages, Texinfo, and SQL help that you can insert into tables within your MySQL server and access through your MySQL client.
+- Most documentation is available in HTML online, HTML downloadable, PDF, and other formats.
+For the reference manual, we also provide Unix man pages.

 - Documentation is rebuilt daily - every day (including weekends and holidays).
 In fact, a new build of the documentation is started every single time we check in a change to the Subversion repository.
 This can mean that we start a build up to 150 times a day.
 In reality, most of the documentation is recreated between five and ten times each day.
 New versions are made available roughly within an hour of being built.